cwang360/multicore-cache/README.md

 - MSI = 0
 - MESI = 1
 ## Trace file format
+Each line should be of the following form:
 ```
 <core num> <access type> <address> <data>
 ```